-Is there a right way to be practice minimalism with kids?
+Is there a right way to practice minimalism with kids?
 What are the benefits of being a minimalist family?

 You’ve probably seen the extreme tv shows and blogs, and you may have even thought to yourself, there is no way we could be a minimalist family.
-I here you, as I was there too.
+I hear you, as I was there too.

-I then learned, minimalism doesn’t have rules!
+I then learned that minimalism doesn’t have rules!

 Minimalism doesn’t have rules

 I consider ourselves to be a minimalist family.
 However, there are no rules to what a minimalist family looks like.

 Some die-hard minimalists may look at our home and think I’m crazy to even claim a stake in minimalism.
 Our kids have more than ten toys, and our home has more than 100 items in it.